isomorphic-software/smartclient-docs/kb_topics/integratingAI.md

  isc.AI.disabled = false;
 ```
 **Note:** If your application will need to ask AI to analyze images, you'll need an `AIEngine` that supports vision requests.
 Check the table above to see which built-in engines support vision, or you can register your own (covered below).
-#### AWS Bedrock
-Amazon Bedrock is not a model in itself but a managed service that provides access to multiple foundation models through a single AWS API.
-Instead of interacting directly with a specific AI vendor (as you would with OpenAI or Gemini), you connect to Bedrock and select which underlying model to use; Bedrock supports many such models, including Anthropic Claude, Meta Llama, Amazon's own Titan engine, Deepseek, and others).

-Therefore, Bedrock is an intermediary layer rather than the actual model provider.
-The most important thing about Bedrock integration into SmartClient is that it gives you access to a wide selection of models from numerous different AI providers, without the need for native support for all those different providers.
-It also means that billing is done through your AWS account rather than directly with the company that is providing the underlying AI service.

-Bedrock integration requies a couple of additional `server.properties` entries, in addition to the API key:

-*   `**Bedrock.api.aws.region**` Like other AWS services, Bedrock is a regional service, so we must connect to the endpoint of the region where you want the inference to run.
-Provide a valid AWS region in this property - for example `us-east-2` or `eu-central-1`
-*   `**Bedrock.api.model**` As mentioned above, Bedrock itself is not an AI model, so you must provide the name of the model to use.
-This must be a valid modelId or ARN that you have access to through the AWS account associated with your API key.
-This is not a completely straightforward topic and you should consult AWS Bedrock documentation to work out the correct modelId or ARN to specify

 #### Adding your own AIEngine
-If the built-in [AI Engines](../classes/AIEngine.md#class-aiengine) aren't enough, even with Bedrock support, you can implement your own for the generative AI service that you would like to use, and [register](#classmethod-airegisterengine) it with the Framework.
+If the built-in [AI Engines](../classes/AIEngine.md#class-aiengine) aren't enough, you can implement your own for the generative AI service that you would like to use, and [register](#classmethod-airegisterengine) it with the Framework.
 You can then set your engine's ID into [AI.defaultEngineId](../classes/AI.md#classattr-aidefaultengineid).

 You can also [unregister](#classmethod-aiunregisterengine) an engine, or grab the `AIEngine` instance of a built-in or manually registered engine by passing the ID to [AI.getEngine](../classes/AI.md#classmethod-aigetengine).